 Alans book ‘Turbocharging & Supercharging’ published in 1982, became a widely used reference guide for many enthusiasts wanting to gather information on the power to be gained from forced induction.

-In 2012 Alan and Lloyd formed a new company, Allard Sports Cars Limited with the central aim of reviving Allard as a specialist sports car manufacturer, after a gap of some 60 years since the last authentic Allard was built in London.
+In 2012 Alan and Lloyd formed a new company, Allard Motor Company Limited with the central aim of reviving Allard as a specialist sports car manufacturer, after a gap of some 60 years since the last authentic Allard was built in London.

 In 2017 Allards moved to a new, far larger works, in the Science & Technology Business Park, near Berkeley, Gloucestershire.